bnclabs/gostore/llrb/README.md

 * Allocate a new LLRB and start populating it with current set of entries.
 * This means, holding an iterator for a long time.
-* With MVCC disabled, Iterations will lock the entire tree, until it completes.
-* With MVCC enabled, Iterations won't lock the writer and won't interfer with other concurrent readers.
+* With MVCC, Iterations won't lock the writer and won't interfer with other concurrent readers.
 But if there are hundreds and thousands of mutations happening in the background, while the iterator is holding the snapshot, it can lead to huge memory pressure.
-* If applications maintain a seqno for all mutations and LLRB is enabled with `bornseqno` and `deadseqno`, then it is possible to build a piece-wise Iterator() that can be released for every few milliseconds.
+* If applications maintain a seqno for all mutations, then it is possible to build a piece-wise Iterator() that can be released for every few milliseconds.
 Refer #35.

 Log-Structured-Merge (LSM)
 --------------------------

-Log-Structured-Merge (LSM) is available off-the-shelf with LLRB store.
+Log-Structured-Merge (LSM) is supported at api level.
+Specifically with Delete API.
-Just enable `lsm` via settings while creating the LLRB tree.
-Enabling LSM will have the following effects:

-* Delete will simply be marked as deleted, its deadseqno will be updated to currseqno.
+* Delete will simply be marked as deleted and seqno is updated to current seqno.
 * For Delete operation, if entry is missing in the index.
-An entry will be inserted and then marked as deleted with its deadseqno updated to currseqno.
+An entry will be inserted and then marked as deleted with its seqno updated to current-seqno.
-* When a key marked as deleted is Upserted again, its deadseqno will be set to ZERO, and deleted flag is cleared.
+* When a key is marked as deleted and Upserted again, the delete operation will get de-duped.

-* In case of UpsertCAS, CAS should match before entry is cleared from delete log.
-* All of the above bahaviour are equally applicable with MVCC enabled.
+Package lsm/ provides a set of API that can do merge-get and merge-sort on LSM enabled data-structures.

 Compare-And-Set (CAS)
 ---------------------